Skip to main content

 Response

-A successful health check returns an HTTP 200 status code, indicating the API is healthy and operational.
+A successful health check returns an HTTP 200 status code with a JSON body indicating the API is healthy and operational.

 Success Response (200 OK):